 Kratom reduces pain primarily because of its ability to activate the opioid system.
 This symptomatic approach doesn’t target painful conditions at the root, which is often inflammation.
 Thus, mixing anti-inflammatory or analgesic herbs could improve your experience.

-This is a strong systemic anti-inflammatory that many people have used to replace traditional NSAIDs, like ibuprofen.
+Many people have used this strong systemic anti-inflammatory to replace traditional NSAIDs, like ibuprofen.

 Calendula is a soothing herb that can help fight inflammation and reduce pain and discomfort.